YegorStolyarov/bevy_noise_map/Readme.md

 This is example project, showing how to use Perlin Noise for procedural generation of terrain from 2d tiles.
+For different noises explore [Noise repo](https://github.com/Razaekel/noise-rs).

+All map-building logic located in ```main.rs``` for easier exploration.
-You can move camera with WASD.
+(While running this project, you can move camera with WASD)

 I didn't find any for bevy, so I implemented [this solution](https://forum.unity.com/threads/how-to-make-biomes-in-2d-perlin-noise-tilemaps.1157411/#post-7425869) found on Unity forums.